ballerina-platform/ballerina-distribution/examples/nats-client-basic-auth/nats-client-basic-auth.md

 # NATS client - Basic authentication

-Authentication deals with allowing a NATS client to connect to the server.
-One of the ways to authenticate is by using the username and password credentials.
-You can authenticate one or more clients using username and passwords.
-This enables you to have greater control over the management and issuance of credential secrets.
-In this example, the underlying connection of the publisher is secured with basic authentication.
-A secured `nats:Client` can be created by using the default URL or custom configurations and providing the authentication details using the `nats:Credentials` record.
+NATS authentication deals with allowing a NATS client to connect to the server.
+In this example, the underlying connection of the client is secured with Basic Authentication.
+A secured NATS client can be created by passing the URL of the NATS broker and providing the authentication details using the `nats:Credentials` record.
+Use it when you want to authenticate clients connections using username and password.

 ::: code nats-client-basic-auth.bal :::